Waitangi Day: In Australia

 At the Kingston Butter Factory in Kingston, Queensland, the Te Korowai Aroha (Cloak of Love) Association held a multicultural festival to mark Waitangi Day annually from 2002.
 In Sydney, an estimated 8,000 people attended the 2013 Waitangi Day Festival at Holroyd Gardens.
 The festival featured displays of artefacts, performance of a haka, and Māori culture (cuisine, tattooing and wood carving).
 6 February 2015 saw the inaugural Waitangi Day Commemoration held at Nurragingy Reserve, where the focus is more on the document itself, the treaty process and the significance to Māori and Pākehā today.
 It was co-hosted by the Blacktown City Council and the New South Wales Māori Wardens.

 In the United Kingdom

 In London, England, which has one of the largest New Zealand expatriate populations, the national day is commemorated by the Waitangi Day Charitable Ball, held by the New Zealand Society.
 The ball also hosts the annual UK New Zealander of the Year awards, cultural entertainment from London-based Māori group Ngāti Rānana, and fine wine and cuisine from New Zealand.
 Additionally, a service is held by the society at the church of St Lawrence Jewry.

 A tradition, observed for more than 30 years as of 2016, takes place on the closest Saturday to 6 February: New Zealanders, predominately Pākehā, participate in a pub crawl using the London Underground's Circle Line.
-Controversy arises regularly after some Pākehā New Zealanders perform drunken and semi-incomprehensible imitations of haka, which has been considered to be offensive.
-This pub crawl has been criticised for degrading the mana ('honor') of the treaty.
+Some controversy has arisen over the respectfulness of the drunken performance of an unpracticed haka.